-MISE played a leadership role in the revision of the current N.J.
-Core Curriculum Content Standards in Science, which guide planning and instruction for K–12 teachers throughout the state.
+MISE played a leadership role in the 2009 revision of the current N.J.
+Core Curriculum Content Standards in Science.
+These standards continue to guide the planning and instruction for K–12 teachers throughout the state.

 MISE has played a significant role in the forthcoming Next Generation Science Standards, the new national standards in science instruction.
 MISE participated as a reviewer of the 2012 National Academy of Science publication A Framework for K–12 Science Education, which served as a foundation for the standards.
 MISE staff also provided feedback to the state of New Jersey as official reviewers of the standards, providing support for its status as the lead state in creating and implementing the new standards.

-Currently, MISE is providing support to the National Research Council (NRC) as it embarks on a study of effective professional development for teachers.
+Currently, MISE is providing support to the National Research Council (NRC) as it finalizes its study of effective professional development for teachers.
+The report will be published in the fall of 2014.
 Previous NRC studies have compiled and provided insight into research that has had a significant effect on schools and organizations nationwide, including MISE.

 Other K–12 Programs

 Girls Inc. Eureka Expansion Program